 Describe the problem your team will be focusing on, who are the main stakeholders and your proposed solution in terms of:

-Architecture Vision (maximum one page) describing the problem statement, system objectives and stakeholders’ key concerns
+Architecture Vision (maximum one page) describing the problem statement, system objectives and stakeholders’ key concerns.

 Activity Diagram representing the process model of the system.